rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 	}
 }
 ```
-### Other configuration options
-If you wish an rqlite node to continue starting up even if it fails to perform a requested restore operation, add `continue_on_failure: true` to the top-level section of the JSON configuration file.
+If you wish an rqlite node to continue starting up even if it fails to perform the restore operation, set `continue_on_failure: true`.